dsgelab/RNN/README.md

 ### 1_combine_datas

-This script combines data from three sources: Endpoint longitudinal file, Detailed longitudinal file and new longitudinal features file (which is derived from new registers not previously included in detailed longitudinal file yet (see 0_additional_longitudinal_features)).
-Before running this script, all longitudinal files must be split to smaller files each containing data for 300k IDs.
+This script combines data from three sources: endpoint longitudinal file, detailed longitudinal file, and new longitudinal features file (which is derived from new registers not previously included in detailed longitudinal file (see 0_additional_longitudinal_features)).
+Before running this script, all longitudinal files were split to smaller files each containing data for 300k IDs.
 The script can be run in parallel using shell commands:

 ```console
 set -x